tonymorris/ppl/20151218-climbing-and-descending.md

   * ∴ Power = Thrust x speed

-  * Vy is the great difference between Power Available (PA) and Power Required (PR)
+  * Vy is the greatest difference between Power Available (PA) and Power Required (PR)

   * Vy corresponds to an airspeed on power versus speed graph